sbt/sbt/src/sphinx/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Please use the `issue tracker <https://github.com/sbt/sbt/issues>`_
 to report confirmed bugs.
-Do not use it to ask questions.
-If you are
+Do not use it to ask questions or to determine
-uncertain whether something is a bug, please ask on the `mailing list`_ first.
+if something is a bug.
+See :ref:`getting-help`.

 How can I help?
 ~~~~~~~~~~~~~~~